sjain882/AutoHotKey-Scripts/README.md

 - Useful for using CapsLock sneak & Shift duck, instead of Shift sneak and Ctrl duck, as those keys are closer to WASD - more ergonomic.

+### `SonsOfTheForest.ahk`

+- Same as above with CapsLock

+- Adds toggle spamming X on F4, to quickly put items into holder.

+- Combined with X-Button Mouse Control to spam jump on Mouse4 to double jump, and Mouse5 to spam E to quickly pick up items from holder.

 ***